higson-io/higson_vs_drools/README.md

-# Hyperon vs Drools comparison
+# Higson vs Drools comparison

 hyperon and drools comparison sample project.
-To read more about Hyperon, please go [here](https://hyperon.io).
+To read more about Hyperon, please go [here](https://higson.io).
 To read more about Drools, please go [here](http://drools.org)

 ## Prerequisites